CBID2/writetech-accelerator-portfolio-christinebelzie/docs/intro.md

 ---
 sidebar_position: 1
+sidebar_label: "About Me"
-title: "About Me"
+title: "About Me  👩🏽‍💻"
 id: "intro"
 ---
 <!-- TODO: Change this text below once the program is over -->
-This portfolio contains all my project work and deliverables from the **WriteTech Accelerator Program**.

-## 👩🏽‍💻 About Me

 I'm a technical writer with a background in software development and a passion for clear, user-focused documentation.